 Your Directors are of the opinion that there are no material changes and commitmentsaffecting financial position of the Company which have occurred between end of financialyear of the Company and the date of this report.

-The Company has been continuously exercising effective safety health and environmentpolicies.
+The Company has continuously exercised effective safety health and environmentpolicies.
 Water and air pollution control measures are successfully operated andindustrial trade effluents are used for gardening.

-The tree plantation at the factory site is maintained properly and the same are beingduly taken care of.
+The tree plantation at the factory site is maintained properly and the same shall beduly taken care.

 Web links related to various policies are available in the Corporate Governance Report.